Abc-Arbitrage/ZeroLog/README.md

 log.InfoFormat("Tomorrow ({0}) will occur in {1} seconds", tomorrow, numberOfSecondsUntilTomorrow);
 ```

-Both API can be used in a zero allocation fashion, but not all formatting options are currently supported.
+Both APIs can be used in a zero allocation fashion, but not all formatting options are currently supported (notably for DateTimes, TimeSpans and GUIDs).

 ## What's next